StackVista/stackstate-docs/setup/data-management/backup_restore/kubernetes_backup.md

 See [delete Elasticsearch indices](kubernetes_backup.md#delete-elasticsearch-indices).
 {% endhint %}

 To restore an Elasticsearch snapshot, select a snapshot name and pass it as the first parameter in the following command line.
-You can optionally specify the indices that should be restored.
+You can optionally specify a second parameter with the indices that should be restored.
 If not specified, all indicies that match the Helm value `backup.elasticsearch.scheduled.indices` will be restored (default `"sts*"`):

 ```bash
 ./restore/restore-elasticsearch-snapshot.sh \